marcinduma/LTRCLD-2557/docs/use-case1.md

 ## Cross Cloud traffic infrastructure check

-Let's now check what was confiugure on the infrastructure that traffic can now flow.
+Let's check now what was configured in the infrastructure that traffic between Cloud Providers can flow.

-### Azure Cloud veryfication
+### Azure Cloud verification

-Go back to **Services -> Virutal machines** and locate your Virutal Machine.
+Go back to **Services -> Virtual machines** and locate your Virtual Machine.
 Click on the name to open it.

 Under the **"Settings"**, go to **"Networking"** and then take a look in **Inbound port rules** and **Outband port rules**.